The Game (rapper): Legal issues

+2005

+Assault lawsuit

 Game, Snoop Dogg, and Tha Dogg Pound, were sued for assaulting a fan on stage at a May 2005 concert at the White River Amphitheatre in Auburn, Washington.
 The accuser, Richard Monroe Jr., claimed he was beaten by the artists' entourage while mounting the stage.
 He alleged that he reacted to an "open invite" to come on stage.
-Before he could, Snoop's bodyguards grabbed him and he was beaten unconscious by crewmembers, including the rapper and producer Soopafly; Snoop and Game were included in the suit for not intervening.
+Before he could, Snoop's bodyguards grabbed him and he was beaten unconscious by crew members, including the rapper and producer Soopafly; Snoop and Game were included in the suit for not intervening.
 The lawsuit focuses on a pecuniary claim of $22 million in punitive and compensatory damages, battery, negligence, and intentional infliction of emotional distress.
 The concerned parties appeared in court in April 2009.

-2005 case of disorderly conduct
+Criminal disorderly conduct

 On October 28, 2005, Game was charged with disorderly conduct and resisting arrest in Greensboro, North Carolina.
 At one point, police said his companions were pepper sprayed when they surrounded officers in a threatening manner.
 Mall security officers said the rapper was wearing a full-face Halloween mask, filming shoppers, cursed loudly, and refused to leave when asked.
 Game continued to act up and was arrested, a police statement said.
 Game claimed that officers overreacted and that he did nothing wrong when he was pepper-sprayed by the mall security.
 The five officers involved in the incident ended up suing Game for defamation.
 The officers were awarded $5 million in compensatory damages, which was upheld on appeal by the North Carolina Court of Appeals in February 2012.

-2007 trial on assault and weapons charges
+2007: Criminal assault and weapon possession charges

 On May 11, 2007, Game was arrested at his home, reportedly in connection with an incident at a basketball game in South Los Angeles in February 2007.
 He is alleged to have threatened a person with a gun.
 The arrest took place after his home was searched for three hours.
 Game was released early the next day after posting $50,000 bail.
 On January 9, 2008, a Los Angeles judge scheduled February 4 as the beginning date for Game's trial on assault and weapons charges.
 After pleading no contest to a felony weapons charge on February 11, Game was sentenced to 60 days in jail, 150 hours of community service, and three years of probation.

-2011 controversies
+2011

+Banishment from Canada

 In 2011, Game was refused entry to Canada for alleged gang ties in Los Angeles; concert organisers said he was associated with the Bloods.